metapay-creator/metapayp2p-hyperion-clean2/README.md

 This project is also being submitted to the **Metis Hyperion Hackathon**.

-MetaPayP2P offers a novel approach to public finance simulation within DAO ecosystems, showcasing how smart contracts and AI can enable autonomous, transparent basic income distribution across a decentralized society.
+metapayp2p-hyperion-clean offers a novel approach to public finance simulation within DAO ecosystems, showcasing how smart contracts and AI can enable autonomous, transparent basic income distribution across a decentralized society.

 This version emphasizes on-chain interaction, AI risk detection, and DAO-compatible fund flows — aligned with Metis' Layer 2 mission.

 ---

-## 🤖 [FOR SEI — AI Accelathon]

-MetaPayP2P is also an entry in the **Sei AI Accelathon**, where we highlight AI-enhanced economic analysis, smart contract automation, and dynamic behavior modeling.

-The project features:
-- On-chain basic income cycles
-- AI-driven transaction logic (OpenAI API + Alith AI)
-- Real-time risk alerts and simulation dashboard

-We are excited to bring the MetaPay simulation to Sei’s AI-powered ecosystem and explore MCP/agent-based integrations in future iterations.

 ## 🏛️ [FOR NLNET — Open Source Support Application]

 This project has also been submitted to the **NLnet Foundation** as part of its Open Source and Public Digital Infrastructure Initiative.

-MetaPayP2P addresses economic imbalance at scale through a government-grade circulating basic income model.
+metapayp2p-hyperion-clean addresses economic imbalance at scale through a government-grade circulating basic income model.
 While not intended for individual use, it is designed for **policy simulation and national-level pilot experiments**.

 The system is:
 - Fully open source
 - Operates with smart contract automation
 - Integrated with AI for governance and risk alerts
 - Designed for long-term public experimentation

->>>>>>> 6d58c41f404f77d51b189d3ffcefaa33d9d2f2c5